 The bottom line here is that, even if people survive blind spot accidents, they can be left dealing with serious – potentially long-term – injuries.

 Fact 2 – Crash avoidance systems can reduce the incidence of blind spot car accidents.

 One of the more prominent types of crash avoidance systems currently available on many new vehicles is the blind spot detection system.
 These systems can significantly minimize the risk of getting into blind spot car accidents because they use radar (and other means) to determine when there may be another object or vehicle in a person’s blind spot.
 Then, these systems will either:

 - Sound an alarm or warning to alert the individual about the presence of something in the blind spot of the vehicle.

 - Take action by preventing a person from being able to steer the vehicle (so that the vehicle doesn’t hit the object in the blind spot).

 For our continued discussion regarding important facts to know about blind spot car accidents, be sure to check out the upcoming second part of this blog.

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in car accidents and other types of traffic accidents.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in car accidents and other types of traffic accidents.
 In addition to offering free initial consults and contingency fee options, our lawyers make hospital visits to ensure that you have access to the legal support you need – whenever you need it.